Skip to main content

 1. Build Dopamine Into Your Routine

-ADHD brains have lower baseline dopamine levels, which means we need immediate rewards to maintain behavior.
+ADHD brains have lower baseline dopamine levels, which means we need immediate rewards to maintain behaviour.
 Traditional fitness programs ask you to wait months for results.
 That's not going to work.

 What to do instead: